StarLooorD/NewsHere-API/README.md

 https://documenter.getpostman.com/view/9281520/TW6zFSaL

-Choose there NewsHereEnv as environment, and you are ready to use it.
+Choose there NewsHereEnv as environment, to use exisitng Postman Variables for convinience.

 ### Main endpoints: